Vonor/ytc/README.md

 {{env.SOMEVAR}}
 ```

-You could also have an environemnt variable that contains `json` Data.
+You could also have an environment variable that contains `json` Data.

 ```shell
 export SOMEVAR='{"date":"'$(date)'","author":"'${USERNAME}'"}'